 - Ask – increased from 2.5% in December to 2.6% in January

-- BingHoo (Combined Bing/Yahoo figures) – increased from 23.7% in December to 24% in January
+- BingHoo (combined Bing/Yahoo figures) – increased from 23.7% in December to 24% in January

 Whilst it is odd that two such august bodies as Hitwise and ComScore can come with figures that are so different – with Hitwise giving Google by far the biggest lead – what is reassuring is that both sets of statistics position the engines in roughly the same positions thereby validating each other.
 Both confirm a .3% advance for the Microsoft/Yahoo partnership.

 Meanwhile, whilst the figures are not that different to the run rate last year, with the exception of the Yahoo decline, they do demonstrate that Bing has not reached a plateau and has not been knocked out of the contest.
 Many commentators point out that Microsoft is spending large advertising budgets to promote Bing.
-But then others say advertising can’t shift search share and – anyway – Google just advertised in the middle of the Superbowl.
-(That’s an American sporting event, by the way – nothing to do with cooking).
+But then others say advertising cannot shift search share and – anyway – Google just advertised in the middle of the Superbowl.
+(That is an American sporting event, by the way – nothing to do with cooking).

 Maybe Google has a strategy of launching as many things as possible as quickly as possible even at the risk of being a little unprepared on the basis that eventually the enemy will be worn down.
 Meanwhile, Bing’s strategy seems much more enigmatic, not saying a lot but quietly making a few improvements, straightening out a few alliances and generally preparing for battle and playing the long game.